-Middle school art classes, although uniquely structured and different from core classes, can in many ways exacerbate students' problem behaviors common to middle schools (Jason & Kuchay, 2001; Susi, 1995).
-Much of the literature surrounding behavior management in art classes was written 20 to 30 years ago and have not been updated; however, these findings still appear relevant today.
-Such studies suggest that art classrooms tend to be less restrictive, as they offer students a space to be creative, which can negatively impact student behavior (Larochelle, 1999).
+(Jason & Kuchay, 2001; Susi, 1995).
+Much of the literature surrounding behavior management in art classes was written 20 to 30 years ago and has not been updated; however, these findings still appear relevant today.
+Such studies suggest that art classrooms tend to be less restrictive, as they offer students a space to be creative, which can negatively affect student behavior (Larochelle, 1999).
 Students often view the art class as free (nonacademic) time, and they tend to ignore school rules and engage in off-task behavior (Larochelle, 1999).
-As with middle schools in general, art classes are becoming larger, leading many teachers to feel overwhelmed as they attempt to meet student needs (Kuster, Bain, Newton, & Milbrant, 2010).
+As with middle schools in general, art classes are becoming larger, leading many teachers to feel overwhelmed as they attempt to meet student needs (Kuster, Bain, Newton, & Milbrandt, 2010).
 An increase in students and a less structured environment can lead to higher instances of students behaving inappropriately.